-Canada's most-visited museum, designed by architect Douglas Cardinal, with great views of Parliament Hill, downtown Ottawa, the first 8 locks of the Rideau Canal and the Ottawa River.
+The Canadian Museum of History is Canada’s most-visited museum, designed by architect Douglas Cardinal, with great views of Parliament Hill, downtown Ottawa, the first 8 locks of the Rideau Canal and the Ottawa River.

 - The curves of the museum itself.
 There are many visible fossils in the stone used in its construction.

 - The Ottawa River and the view of Ottawa.

 - Bike paths that run alongside the Ottawa River.

 - Inside: largest indoor collection of totem poles in the world; First People’s Hall; Canadian Children’s Museum; Canada Hall retelling 1000 years of Canadian history from the west to the east to the north; new Canadian Personalities Hall.